31. How to practice being an honest person

 —The Word, Vol. 3.
 The Discourses of Christ of the Last Days.
 Only an Honest Person Can Live Out True Human Likeness

 Being an honest person is a requirement God has of man.
 It is a truth that man must practice.
 What, then, are the principles man should observe in their dealings with God?
 Be sincere: This is the principle that should be followed when interacting with God.
-Do not engage in the unbelievers’ practice of currying favor or brown-nosing; God has no need of man’s brown-nosing and favor-currying.
+Do not engage in the nonbelievers’ practice of fawning or flattery; God has no need of man’s fawning and flattery.
 It’s enough to be sincere.
 And what does it mean to be sincere?
 How should this be put into practice?
-(Simply opening up to God, without putting up a front or hiding anything or keeping any secrets, meeting God with an honest heart, and being straightforward, without any deceit or trickery.)
+(Simply opening up to God, without putting up a front or hiding anything or keeping any secrets, interacting with God with an honest heart, and being straightforward, without any ill intentions or trickery.)
 That’s right.
 To be sincere, you must first put aside your personal desires.
-Instead of focusing on how God treats you, say what is in your heart, and do not ponder or consider what the consequences of your words will be; say whatever you are thinking, put aside your motivations, and do not say things just to achieve some objective.
-When you have too many personal intentions and contaminants, you are always calculated in the way you speak, considering, “I should talk about this, and not that, I must be careful about what I say.
-I will put it in a way that benefits me, and which covers up my shortcomings, and will leave a good impression on God.”
-Do you not have motivations?
-Before you open your mouth, your mind is filled with devious thoughts, you emend what you want to say several times, so that when the words come out of your mouth they are no longer so pure, and are not in the slightest bit genuine, and contain your own motives and the schemes of Satan.
+Instead of focusing on how God treats you, you should bare yourself to God and say whatever is in your heart.
+Do not ponder or consider what the consequences of your words will be; say whatever you are thinking, put aside your motivations, and do not say things just to achieve some objective.
+You have too many personal intentions and adulterations; you are always calculated in the way you speak, considering, “I should talk about this, and not that, I must be careful about what I say.
+I will put it in a way that benefits me, and which covers up my shortcomings, and will leave a good impression on god.”
+Isn’t this harboring motives?
+Before you open your mouth, your mind is filled with devious thoughts, you emend what you want to say several times, so that when the words come out of your mouth, they are no longer so pure, and are not in the slightest bit genuine, and contain your own motives and the schemes of Satan.
 This is not what it is to be sincere; this is having sinister motives and ill intentions.
-What’s more, when you talk, you always take your cues from God’s facial expressions and the look in His eyes: If He has a positive expression on His face, you keep talking; if not, you hold it in and say nothing; if the look in God’s eyes is bad, and it seems as if He doesn’t like what He is hearing, you think it over and say to yourself, “Well, I’ll say something that interests You, that makes You happy, that You will like, and which makes You well-disposed toward me.”
+What’s more, when you talk, you always take your cues from people’s facial expressions and the look in their eyes: If they have a positive expression on their face, you keep talking; if not, you hold it in and say nothing; if the look in their eyes is bad, and it seems as if they don’t like what they are hearing, you think it over and say to yourself, “Well, I’ll say something that interests you, that makes you happy, that you will like, and which makes you well-disposed toward me.”
 Is this being sincere?
 It is not.
 Some people do not report it when they see someone doing evil and causing a disturbance in the church.
-They think, “If I were the first to report this, I’d offend that person, and if I happened to be mistaken, I’d have to be dealt with.
+They think, “If I were the first to report this, I’d offend that person, and if I happened to be mistaken, I’d have to be pruned.
 I’ll wait for others to report it, and I’ll join in with them.
 Even if we’re wrong, it’s no big deal—you can’t convict a crowd, after all.
-As the saying goes, ‘The nail that sticks out gets hammered in.’
-I won’t be that nail; you’d have to be a fool to insist on sticking out.”
+As the saying goes, ‘The bird that sticks its neck out is the one that gets shot.’
+I won’t be that bird; you’d have to be a fool to insist on sticking out.”
 Is this being sincere?
 It certainly is not.
-Such a person is wily, indeed; if they became a person in charge, would they not incur a loss to the work of the church?
+Such a person is wily, indeed; if they became a leader in the church, a person in charge, would they not incur a loss to the work of the church?
 They certainly would.
 Such a person absolutely must not be used.
 Can you discern this sort of person?
-Say, for instance, there is someone who has done some bad things and disturbed the work of the church, yet no one understands what is actually going on with this person, nor does the Above know what they are like—only you know what is actually going on with them.
+Say, for instance, there is a leader who has done some bad things and disturbed the work of the church, yet no one understands what is actually going on with this person, nor does the Above know what they are like—only you know what is actually going on with them.
 Would you honestly convey the issue to the Above in such circumstances?
-This issue is what exposes man the most.
-If you hid the matter and said nothing to anyone, not even to God, waiting until the day came when that person has done so much evil as to make a mess of the work of the church, and everyone has already exposed and handled them, to stand up and say, “I’ve known all along that they aren’t a good person.
+This issue is what reveals man the most.
+If you hid the matter and said nothing to anyone, not even to God, waiting until the day came when that leader has done so much evil as to make a mess of the work of the church, and everyone has already exposed and handled them, to stand up and say, “I’ve known all along that they aren’t a good person.
 It’s just that some people thought they were; if I’d said anything, no one would have believed me.
 So, I didn’t speak up.
 Now that they’ve done some bad things and everyone can tell who they are, I can speak up about what’s really going on with them,” is that being sincere?
-If you, every time someone’s problems are exposed, or a problem is being reported, follow the crowd and are the last to stand up and expose them or report the problem, are you being sincere?
+(No.) If you, every time someone’s problems are exposed, or a problem is being reported, follow the crowd and are the last to stand up and expose them or report the problem, are you being sincere?
 None of this is being sincere.
 If you take a dislike to someone, or someone has offended you, and you know that they are not an evil person, but you, being petty, come to hate them and wish to take revenge on them, to make a fool of them, you may think of ways and seek out opportunities to say some bad things about them to the Above.
 You may just be stating facts, not condemning that person, but when stating those facts, your intent has been revealed: You wish to avail yourself of the hand of the Above or have God say something in order to handle them.
 By reporting problems to the Above, you are trying to achieve your goal.
-This is obviously contaminated with selfishness, and it certainly is not being sincere.
+This is obviously adulterated with personal intentions, and it certainly is not being sincere.
 If they are an evil person who is disturbing the work of the church, and you report it to the Above in order to safeguard that work, and beyond that, the problems you report are completely factual, that is different from handling things by means of satanic philosophies.
-It is borne of a sense of righteousness and responsibility, and it is the fulfillment of your loyalty; that is how being sincere manifests.
+It is borne of a sense of justice and responsibility, and it is the fulfillment of your loyalty; that is how being sincere manifests.

 —The Word, Vol. 4.
 Exposing Antichrists.
-Item Ten (Part Two)
+Item Ten: They Despise the Truth, Brazenly Flout Principles, and Ignore the Arrangements of God’s House (Part Two)

 —The Word, Vol. 3.
 The Discourses of Christ of the Last Days.
 Part Three